Architecting a Multi-Model AI Creative Pipeline Without Model Lock-In

 TierUse‑CaseCharacteristics

-Category routing reduces regeneration multiplier more effectively than incremental prompt tuning.
+Category routing reduces the regeneration multiplier more effectively than incremental prompt tuning.

 Cost Per Acceptable Deliverable